-- pupil focus groups / school council scheduled for January 2021 - Information sessions and letters to parents, feedback and response forms completed - review of RSE curriculum content with staff and governors - consultation with wider school community e.g. Parish Priest and school nurse - consultation with school governors - Diocese training course for the REC WDES - DfE accredited training offered through Newham Borough to be shared with all staff
+- pupil focus groups / school council scheduled for January 2021 - · Information sessions and letters to parents, feedback and response forms completed - review of RSE curriculum content with staff and governors - consultation with wider school community e.g. Parish Priest and school nurse - consultation with school governors - Diocese training course for the REC WDES - DfE accredited training offered through Newham Borough to be shared with all staff - Updated training yearly for RSE lead and shared with staff.

-Implementation and Review of Policy
+2. Implementation and review of policy

-Implementation of the policy will take place after consultation with the Governors in the November 2020.
-This policy will be reviewed every 2 years by the Head teacher, RSE Co-ordinator, the Governing Body and Staff.
+Implementation of the policy took place after consultation with the Governors in the November 2020.
+This policy is reviewed every 2 years by the Head teacher, RSE Co-ordinator, the Governing Body and Staff.

-Dissemination
+3. Dissemination

-The draft policy will be given to all members of the Governing Body, and all teaching and nonteaching members of staff.
+The policy will be given to all members of the Governing Body, and all teaching and nonteaching members of staff.
 Copies of the document will be available to all parents through the school's prospectus and copies can be obtained from the school office.
 Details of the content of the RSE curriculum will also be published on the school's web site.

-Defining Relationship and Sex Education
+4. Defining Relationship and Sex Education